waigwamacha/waigwamacha/README.md

 ## &#x270d; Writing

 Before I delved in statistics and machine learning, way back in 2017, I had studied fiction at New York University, where I also taught fiction to undergraduate students in 2018 & 2019.
-I love writing and I maintain the website for a mental health nonprofit, [Project AKILI](https://projectakili.com/).
+I maintain the website for a mental health nonprofit, [Project AKILI](https://projectakili.com/).

 <!-- ## &#x1f4c8; GitHub Stats